- Open enrollment for 2021 health plans in New York has been extended through May 15, 2021 to address the ongoing COVID pandemic.

 Cuomo cited numerous reasons in his executive order for starting an exchange.
 According to the governor’s office, state and local governments were paying more than $600 million every year to cover the health care costs of uninsured individuals.
 Uninsured individuals, the order read, “frequently forego preventive care and other needed treatment, putting them at risk of being sicker throughout their lives and dying sooner than those who have health insurance, which diverts funds from other public uses …”

-New York enacted ACA-style reforms in the individual market two decades ago; policies there have been guaranteed issue and community rated ever since.
-This meant that premiums in New York were far higher than in other states where medical underwriting was utilized.
-There was no individual mandate, and few insurers participated in the pre-ACA individual market in New York.
+New York enacted some ACA-style reforms in the individual market in the early 1990s; policies there have been guaranteed issue and community rated ever since.
+But there was no individual mandate, premium subsidy, or restriction on when people could enroll, and few insurers participated in the pre-ACA individual market in New York.
+So premiums in New York were far higher than in other states where medical underwriting was utilized.

 Contact the New York exchange